-• Adding a definition of school year that aligns with terminology in the TASB sample contracts and that provides context for references to the term elsewhere in the policy.

-Explanatory Notes

-TASB Localized Policy Manual Update 117

-- Relocating provisions on concurrent use of leave and compensatory time to the sections addressing temporary disability leave and family and medical leave. - Streamlining of family and medical leave provisions to eliminate information not necessary in boardadopted policy. - Adding a clear statement to reflect that the district does not permit paid leave offset in conjunction with workers' compensation benefits.
+- Adding a definition of school year that aligns with terminology in the TASB sample contracts and that provides context for references to the term elsewhere in the policy. - Revising the definition of catastrophic illness or injury to clarify eligibility for the sick leave bank. - Relocating provisions on concurrent use of leave and compensatory time to the sections addressing each type of leave. - Revising the provisions on bereavement leave slightly to clarify that these are paid leave days. - Streamlining of family and medical leave (FML) provisions to eliminate information not necessary in board-adopted policy. - Revising terminology from reimbursement to payment for unused leave to reflect that employees are receiving payment for days of accumulated leave upon retirement.
+We have also adjusted item 4 to clarify that the employee must have ten days of available local leave since the district does not pay for unused state leave.

-New recommended provisions on state personal leave clarify that the district will also consider how the duration of the requested absence affects the educational program and district operations.
+New recommended provisions on state personal leave clarify that:

+- Nondiscretionary use includes leave related to the birth or placement of a child and taken within the first year after the child's birth, adoption, or foster placement. - In approving or denying requests for the discretionary use of leave, the district will also consider how the duration of the requested absence affects the educational program and district operations.